Ciudad Nezahualcóyotl: Transportation

+Climate

+Nezahualcóyotl has a oceanic climate (subtropical highland variety) (Köppen: Cwb).

 Neza York/New York

 Until the 2000s, most migrants to the United States, especially to places like New York, were from poor rural areas.
 However, since the turn of the century, another wave of immigrants is coming from poor urban areas such as Nezahualcóyotl.
 These immigrants tend to be younger and better educated than their rural counterparts, and this tends to separate the communities.
 This is creating a new Mexican subculture called "Neza York" distinguished by dress, speech and the likelihood of learning English.
 Businesses with names like Tacos Neza and Neza Grocery have appeared in New York City.